 Browse your way to the works you want, using either the online catalogue, the search box at the top right of the page, or the instrument icons to the left.
 Clicking the 'Add to Cart' button puts that product in your shopping basket, then press 'Confirm' to continue shopping.
 When you have finishing adding to your cart/basket, you should select the 'checkout' page, where you simply add your address details, and then proceed to the secure payment pages.
 You can use most standard debit or credit cards to make your purchase, and PayPal account holders are able to use PayPal if this method proves easier.
-The standard checkout system transfers you to Sagepay secure servers to process your online payment.
+The standard checkout system transfers you to Sagepay/Opayo secure servers to process your online payment.
 (If you encounter difficulties with SagePay's checkout please refer to FAQ 18.)

 Once the transaction is complete, press the 'Proceed' button to get to your receipt page, where the download links are made available.
 Should anything go wrong with your order, please refer to question 19.